Go all-electric

 Costs

 Heat pump hot water systems have a greater upfront cost but are much cheaper to run over the life of the unit.
-According to Choice, systems range in price from about $3000 to $4000, excluding installation and rebates (see below).

 Sustainability Victoria provides a useful overview of approximate annual energy costs and greenhouse gas emissions for various types of common water heating systems for different household sizes.
 Their website also details further information on efficiency and running options, including optimal on-peak set-ups and cheaper off-peak electricity tariffs overnight.